wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

   ]
 }
 ```
 In this next example, the LLM does not want to use any tools.
-If no tool is suggested, we treat the text as the final answer.
+If no tools are suggested, we treat the `answer` as the final answer.

 ```json
 {